nduhovnijs/scala-for-impatient/README.md

+# Scala for Impatient
-# Solutions to "Scala for Impatient, 2nd edition"
+Solutions to "Scala for Impatient, 2nd edition"